HoustonRuby/rails_girls/03_messages/edit_an_existing_chirp.md

 | /chirps/:id/edit(.:format) | **chirps#edit** | Show a form for editing an existing chirp | `Chirp.find(id)` |
 | /chirps/:id(.:format) | chirps#update | Update a specific chirp based based on input from the form  | `Chirp.find(id).update(body: 'a body')` |

-As with showing a specific chirp, our editing form needs to know the information for a specific chirp.
-We can tell our **chirps#edit** action the same thing as our **chirps#show** action by adding to the edit action:
+As with showing a specific chirp, our editing form needs to get the information for a specific Chirp.
+We can tell our **chirps#edit** action to do the same thing as our **chirps#show** action by adding this line to the `edit` action:

 ```rb
     @chirp = Chirp.find(params[:id])